 • High-rise buildings (IGH in French)

-• Engineering structures (bridges, footbridges)
+• Works of engineering (bridges, footbridges)

-• Underground works (tunnels, cut and cover tunnels)
+• Underground works (tunnels)

 • Nuclear facilities (INB in French)